calgary-nodejs/face-detection/README.md

 This is a sample app that demonstrates how to do face detection and recognition

 ## Requirements
-To be able to install the npm packages listed in the `package.json` depenceies you need to install the following first:
+To be able to install the npm packages listed in the `package.json` dependencies you need to install the following first:
 - cmake
 - libx11 or XQuartz for the dlib GUI
 - libpng for reading images